The best way to illustrate an integrated omnichannel marketing strategy is to give you an example of a customer journey.

 A: Some common omnichannel marketing mistakes include failing to personalize the customer experience, not having a cross-channel strategy, and not using the right channels.

 Q: How will the pandemic impact omnichannel marketing?

-A: The pandemic is likely to impact omnichannel marketing in a few ways.
+A: The pandemic will likely impact omnichannel marketing in a few ways.
 First, it is likely to increase the demand for experiential marketing as brands look for new and innovative ways to connect with customers.
-Second, it is likely to lead to an increase in social media usage as people turn to social media for information and to connect with others.
-Finally, it is likely to lead to a shift towards omnichannel commerce as people become more comfortable purchasing products and services through multiple channels.
+Second, it is likely to increase social media usage as people turn to social media for information and to communicate with others.
+Finally, it is likely to shift towards omnichannel commerce as people become more comfortable purchasing products and services through multiple channels.